Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 A Goal Must Be Well Defined

-That means the goal needs to have a specific structure and quantity as opposed to a vague wish.
+That means the goal needs to have a specific structure and quantity instead of a vague wish.

 A Goal Must Be Stated in the Positive